fuzzdb-project/fuzzdb/README.md

 ```
 git pull
 ```
-You can also browse the [FuzzDB github sources](https://github.com/fuzzdb-project/fuzzdb/tree/master).
+You can also browse the [FuzzDB github sources](https://github.com/fuzzdb-project/fuzzdb/tree/master) and there is always a [zip file](https://github.com/fuzzdb-project/fuzzdb/archive/master.zip)

 # What's in FuzzDB? #